-Experimental AI-generated summary referencing Polymarket data · Updated2026 April 1st, 2nd, 3rd hottest on record?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · Updated2026 April 1st, 2nd, 3rd hottest on record?

 1st hottest